-One of the major problems in our modern, frenzied society is depression — that distressed state of mind that so interferes with the kind of happiness God wants each of us to enjoy.
+One of the major problems in our modern, frenzied society is depression — that distressed state of mind that interferes with the kind of happiness God wants each of us to enjoy.

-One of the significant causes of depression today is indebtedness.
-It is so easy to pile up debts, and so difficult to get out from beneath this burden, that many feel almost hopeless.
+One of the significant causes of depression today is debt.
+It’s so easy to pile up debts and so difficult to get out from under this burden.
+Many feel almost hopeless.

-This is a reasonable solution to working on this problem—but here’s the catch.
-The plan would work only if you got hold of yourself and stopped charging.
+But here’s the catch.
+These plans will only work if you got hold of yourself and stopped charging.
 For many who are “spend addicts” (and that’s not a far-out descriptive), the only solution is to destroy those credit cards and start living within your income.

-Many of us who are Christians need to get our finances in order.
-Our excessive charging is hurting our families, and it is crippling the work of the Lord’s church.
-The New Testament plainly teaches that God will hold us accountable for irresponsible stewardship. “[I]t is required of stewards that a man be found faithful” (1 Corinthians 4:2).
+Many Christians need to get their financial house in order.
+Excessive consumer debt is hurting our families and crippling the work of the Lord’s church.
+The New Testament plainly teaches that God will hold us accountable for irresponsible stewardship. “[I]t is required of stewards that a man be found faithful” (1 Cor.
+4:2).

 Do you need to get serious about your finances?
-If so, begin to work on it.
+If so, begin working on it today.
 You’ll be much happier if you can see light at the end of the tunnel.

 For other matters relating to peace of mind in our hectic society, see our book, The Bible and Mental Health.